 Our bodies are well equipped to deal with so-called toxins.
 Our liver, lungs and lymphatic system help to remove potentially harmful chemicals efficiently and successfully.
 Plus, our bowels are proficient at clearing waste.
 The notion that we can “cleanse” or “purify” our bodies with potions and herbal supplements is gobbledegook, and a waste of money too.

 Celebrities eat.
 No kidding!
 However, that doesn’t make them an authority on nutrition.
 Would you consult your mechanic for legal advice?
 Unlikely.
 Then why take nutrition advice from a movie star or other celebrity?
 The mind boggles.

+Let’s give diet culture the boot!
 As a dietitian, I long for the day when the only diet trend will be healthy eating.
-That means following a wholesome, balanced diet, that incorporates foods from all the five food groups and, yes, even the occasional chocolate-coated donut.
+That means following a wholesome, balanced diet, that incorporates foods from all the five food groups and, yes, even the occasional chocolate-coated doughnut.
 Here’s hoping.

 Also published in Mamamia.